Solar Incentives Arizona 2026: Complete Statewide Guide

 Are solar panels worth it in Arizona in 2026?

 Yes.
 Arizona averages 300+ sunny days per year.
-After the 30% federal ITC and 25% AZ state tax credit (max $1,000) + sales tax exemption + property tax exemption, most Arizona homeowners see a payback period of 6–9 years and decades of energy savings afterward.
+With the federal §25D credit expired for 2026 purchases (a lease or PPA may still capture 30% via §48E) and 25% AZ state tax credit (max $1,000) + sales tax exemption + property tax exemption, most Arizona homeowners see a payback period of 6–9 years and decades of energy savings afterward.

 Can I combine multiple solar incentives in Arizona?

 Yes.
-Arizona homeowners can stack the federal ITC, 25% AZ state tax credit (max $1,000) + sales tax exemption + property tax exemption, and net metering credits from APS / SRP / TEP — all together, significantly lowering your net cost and improving your return on investment.
+Arizona homeowners can stack state incentives — the federal §25D credit expired for 2026 purchases, though a lease or PPA may still capture 30% via §48E — including 25% AZ state tax credit (max $1,000) + sales tax exemption + property tax exemption, and net metering credits from APS / SRP / TEP — all together, significantly lowering your net cost and improving your return on investment.

 Do I need to own my home to claim Arizona solar incentives?